wp-plugins/social-locker/readme.txt

 <strong>v.3.2.7 - 25 Mar 2014</strong><br />
 <ul>
-<li>FIXED: The HTML and CSS structure of the Secrets theme was simplified.
+<li>IMPROVED: The HTML and CSS structure of the Secrets theme was simplified.
 From now, it's possible to change the color of the covers of the social buttons via CSS.</li>
 </ul>

 <strong>Important:</strong> if you use CDN, please purge your CDN after installing the update.